All About Train Tickets and Berth Status: WL, RAC, CNF and More

 IRCTC allows us to book our tickets very well in advance.
-So when you do book your ticket in advance, the ticket is not booked at that time.
+So when you do book your ticket in advance, the ticket is not confirmed at that time.
 The PNR (Passenger Name Record) status shows terms like RAC or WL or CNF.
 For someone who is unfamiliar, these may seem super confusing.
 In this article, we have explained them all.

 Waiting List Tickets